syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

         {% endtabs %}

-    b.Now add the SfColorPicker control with a required optimal name
+b.
+Now add the SfColorPicker control with a required optimal name

         {% tabs %}